Mary Moorman: Assassination witness

-In 2013, Moorman attempted to sell the original polaroid through Cowan's Auctions in Cincinnati.
+In 1969 she testified at the trial of Clay Shaw.
+In 2013, Moorman attempted to sell the original Polaroid through Cowan's Auctions in Cincinnati.
 The photo was expected to sell for between $50,000 and $75,000, but did not meet its reserve.
-It ultimately sold there.
-She had previously tried selling the photo to Sotheby's in New York, but the auction house deemed it to be "too sensitive to auction".
+Moorman had previously tried selling the photo to Sotheby's in New York, but the auction house deemed it to be "too sensitive to auction".
 That same year, she expressed her opinion on the assassination; she was convinced that Kennedy was killed as a result of a conspiracy.
-"I really don’t know what exactly happened, but I do know there is bound to be a lot more to the story that hasn't been told," she said.
+"I really don't know what exactly happened, but I do know there is bound to be a lot more to the story that hasn't been told," she said.
 "I was hoping it would come out in my lifetime, but who knows.
 So much has been hidden by the government; anything can take place and it can be hidden.
 Oswald probably wasn't a lone person, he probably had backers.
 I really do think it was a conspiracy".

 Controversy

 Whatever was captured in the background of Moorman's photo has been a matter of contentious debate.
 On the grassy knoll, some have claimed to identify as many as four different human figures, while others dismiss these indistinct images as either trees or shadows.
 Most often, one figure has been dubbed the "Badge Man" as it seems to resemble a uniformed police officer wearing a badge.
 Others claim to see Gordon Arnold, a man who claimed to have filmed the assassination from that area, a man in a construction hard hat, and a hatted man behind the stockade fence.

-Moorman stated she heard a shot as the limousine passed her, then heard another two shots, "pow pow," when the president's head exploded.
+Moorman stated she heard a shot as the limousine passed her, then heard another two shots, "pow pow", when the president's head exploded.
 She stated that she could not determine where the shots came from, and that she saw no one in the area that appeared to have possibly been the assassin.
 Moorman was interviewed by the Dallas County Sheriff's Department and the FBI.
 She was called by the Warren Commission to testify, but due to a sprained ankle, she was unable to be questioned.
 She was never contacted by them again.